 #8.
 Shop in the Markets

 The Psar Thmei Market (Central Market) is a huge, bright yellow, art-deco style building.
-Here you’ll find everything from clothing to jewelry to food stalls and everything in-between.
+Here you’ll find clothing, jewelry, food stalls and everything in-between.
 The shopping here is popular with locals and tourists and the building stays surprisingly cool in the heat of the day.
+A trip to Phnom Penh’s Central market is high on most visitor’s to-do list both for the shopping and the architecture.

 The Phnom Penh Night Market is a good place to browse on warm evenings in Phnom Penh.
 There are often even small performances put on by entrepreneurial locals.
 There are a lot of clothing stalls here and just a few souvenir shops.
 It’s actually more popular with the locals than with tourists.